somakeit/smib/smibhid/README.md

 - Confirms the space state after change by calling space_state
 - Regularly polls for space state (polling period configurable in config.py) and updates the SMIBHID status appropriately to sync with other space state controls
 - Flashes both space state LEDs at 2Hz if space state cannot be determined
+- Error information shown on connected displays where configured in modules using ErrorHandler class

 ## Circuit diagram
 ### Pico W Connections